erencice/AI-Data-Science-Roadmap/README.md

 # 🚀 AI & Data Science Roadmap

 Welcome to the **AI & Data Science Roadmap**!

-This guide offers a structured, step-by-step learning path designed to build your knowledge progressively — starting from foundational mathematics and statistics, moving through programming and data manipulation, and advancing toward sophisticated machine learning, deep learning, and production-level AI systems.
+This guide offers a structured, step-by-step learning path designed to build your knowledge progressively.
+You'll start from foundational mathematics and statistics, move through programming and data manipulation, and then advance toward sophisticated machine learning, deep learning, and production-level AI systems.

+Each section is divided into numbered steps (1., 2., 3., etc.) to indicate a recommended hierarchical learning order.

+Additionally, within each step, you'll find "**Resource Priority**" tables.
+These tables simply denote the importance level of each resource (e.g., **Must-have**, **Nice-to-have**).

-Each section includes carefully selected must-have and nice-to-have resources such as courses, books, articles, and practical projects to ensure both theoretical understanding and hands-on experience.
+Every section includes carefully selected resources such as courses, books, articles, and practical projects to ensure both theoretical understanding and hands-on experience.

 Follow this roadmap to learn effectively, connect concepts across disciplines, and develop real-world skills that will empower your journey in AI, data science, and beyond.

-Let’s dive in! 📘📊🤖
+Let's dive in! 📘📊🤖

 ---